syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### rowHeight `number`
 {:#members:rowheight}

-Specifies the height of a single row in gantt.
+Specifies the height of a single row in Gantt.
 Also, we need to set same height in the CSS style with class name e-rowcell.

 #### Default Value: